 Note: Make sure analyze ONLY the Codes that are logically of interest for the sequence analysis process.

-Open your data file; to open a demo filer select Start -Files - Open btn_open > Demos > Documents > Document: Sequence Analysis demo.
+To open a demo filer select Start -Files - Open > Demos > Documents > Document: Sequence Analysis demo.

-Select Analysis - Evaluation - Statistics btn_tlc_fullstatistics>Lag Sequencial Analysis from the toolbar.
+▪Select Analysis - Evaluation - Statistics >Lag Sequencial Analysis from the toolbar.

 In this sample data, all data is mutually exclusive and can be analyzed as a whole instantly.

-If your data contains multiple Classes and overlapping Codes, probably not all data must be analyzed at once.
-In that case, you first need to visualize the data to be analyzed in the Timeline Chart, so you can adapt the selection of Codes and Classes:
+If your data contains multiple Classes and overlapping Codes, probably NOT all data must be analyzed at once.

-The routine now searches for start times only!
+Note: The routine searches for start times only!

 The routine identifies the first start time in the selected data pool, notes the corresponding Code, and searches for the subsequent start time.